Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 Adjust layers

-Make quick decisions
+Make transitions and decisions

 Then get moving again before your system fully slows down.